sourcegraph/about/content/blogposts/2024/cody-questions-answered-live-september-2024.md

 ## Key highlights and new features

-1. Smart Apply: A new exciting feature improving code generation and editing capabilities, designed to streamline coding and boost developer productivity.
+1. Smart Apply: A new feature that allows users to take suggestions from the Cody chat window and near-instantly turn them into diffs in their code.
 2. New AI Models: Early access announced for OpenAI's o1-preview and o1-mini models, promising enhanced lgoic and reasoning capabilities within the Cody ecosystem.
 3. Cody Compose: An exciting upcoming feature enabling multi-file editing, which will greatly enhance Cody's versatility in complex coding scenarios.
 4. IDE Integrations: Announcement of soon-to-come Visual Studio integration, expanding Cody's reach to more developers.